Minoar98/To-do-list/README.md

 A success toast is displayed.

 ✏️ PUT (Update) Features
-Users can edit existing todo tasks inline or through an edit form.
+Users can edit existing to-do tasks inline or through an edit form.

 Validation:

-Task name must be unique and not already exist.
+The task name must be unique and not already exist.

 Input must not be empty.

-Max length is 50 characters, else an info toast is shown.
+The max length is 40 characters; otherwise, an info toast is shown.

 After a successful update: